IrynaUkr/mars-rover/README.md

 ### The Mars Rover class impl Rover
 Mars Rover depends on:
-* Plateau(it needs the info of borders)
+* Plateau(rover needs borders' data)
 * RoverPosition(class helps easy store data coordinates and direction where the rover is facing) When rover moves, it takes direction string and spins if there are L or R and go forward in facing direction

-To make a move Rover should have methods, turnLeft, TurnRight and  goForward.
+To make a move Rover should have methods turnLeft, turnRight and goForward.

 The methods that serve the rover are in the MarsServiceClass class, which corresponds to the Single Responsibility Principle.